DavidStreid/ANAPNEO/README.md

 # ANAPNEO

 ## Description
-An app-based rewards program to improve lung cancer prognosis.
+An app that connects community leaders to members who may benefit from a check-in.
 You can take a look [here](http://davidstreid.com/#/data/anapneo)!

 ## GETTING STARTED
 ~~~~